-- The cooking fire must be supervised by an adult at all times
+- The cooking fire must be supervised at all times.

-- A suitable means to extinguish the cooking fire must be present (e.g. a garden hose, fire extinguisher, etc.)
+- A suitable means to extinguish the cooking fire is in close proximity to the fire.
+For example a garden hose or fire extinguisher.

 View the Nuisance Amendments to the Open Air Burning By-law.